pragma-/pbot/doc/QuickStart.md

 #### git (recommended)

 The recommended way to install PBot is with `git`.
-This will allow you easily update to the latest version of PBot via the `git pull` command.
+This will allow you easily update to the latest version of PBot via the git update process by issuing the `git pull` command.
 Also, if you become interested in contributing improvements to PBot, you will be able to submit them through `git`.

 The command to install with `git` is: